Misdiagnosis Errors: How Do You Know if You have a Case?

 Misdiagnosis continues to be one of the most common forms of medical malpractice that occurs in the United States.
 A missed, delayed, or incorrect diagnosis is what can lead to very serious health complications for patients.
 In fact, it can even lead to more severe medical problems later on down the line.

 If you believe you or a loved one has been harmed because of a missed diagnosis, there is no time to waste.
 You can have your case reviewed by our team at FriedinBrown, P.A.
-Below, our Miami medical malpractice lawyers discuss the elements involved in a misdiagnosis case.
+Below, our Florida medical malpractice lawyers discuss the elements involved in a misdiagnosis case.

 The Most Common Forms of Misdiagnosis